RedLectroid/OverThruster/README.md

 ###CHANGELOG

 v0.2
+- Added new payload that grabs the username and computername and sends it to a listener
-Added new payload, and customization options to the notification bubble.
+- customization options to the notification bubble.

 v0.1
-Initial commit
+- Initial commit